 Transfer of Booking: If you are prevented from travelling, you may transfer your place to someone else (introduced by you and satisfying all the conditions applicable to the arrangements) provided:

-a) you contact us as soon as possible, and provide us with the name of the replacement passengers and who they will be replacing from the original booking.
+a) you contact us as soon as possible and provide us with the name of the replacement passenger and who they will be replacing from the original booking.
 We can only transfer customers up to 14 days before departure, subject to availability;

 b) you pay an amendment fee of £50 per person transferring, meet all costs and charges incurred by us and/or incurred or imposed by any of our suppliers; and

 If there are any payments outstanding for the applicable booking when the transfer is requested these must also be paid before the transfer can be made.
 Any replacement passengers must show us evidence of their holiday insurance prior to the transfer being completed.
-If you are unable to find a replacement, cancellation charges as set out will apply in order to cover our estimated costs.
+You and the transferee remain jointly and severally liable for payment of all sums.
+If you are unable to find a replacement, cancellation charges as set out herein will apply in order to cover our estimated costs.
 Otherwise, no refunds will be given for passengers not travelling or for unused services.

-Note: Certain arrangements may not be amended or transferred after they have been confirmed and any alteration could incur a cancellation charge of up to 100% of that part of the arrangements.
+Note: Certain arrangements (such as “Low Cost” flight bookings, flight upgrades, flights with restrictive ticketing deadlines and non-refundable elements of your booking) may not be amended or transferred after they have been confirmed and any alteration could incur a cancellation charge of up to 100% of that part of the arrangements.

 If you decide to cancel your confirmed booking you must notify us (or your travel agent) in writing, as soon as possible.
 To notify us please send an email to CustomerCancellations@justyou.co.uk or write to us.
-Any notification by telephone should be to our Service Centre on 01858 415335 and must be followed up in writing or by email, within 24 hours by the lead name to confirm the cancellation.
+Any notification by telephone should be to our Service Centre on 01858 415 452 and must be followed up in writing or by email, within 24 hours by the lead name to confirm the cancellation.
 Your notice of cancellation will only take effect from the date on which we receive it.
 If the call to notify us of cancellation is from anyone other than the lead name then the lead name must confirm the cancellation in writing or by email within 3 days of the initial call.
-If you need to cancel your booking within 24 hours of departure please call our 24 hour Holiday Helpline on the number given in your holiday documents.
+If you need to cancel your booking within 24 hours of departure please contact the Service Centre or call the number stated on your final documentation.
 If verbal notification is within 5 days of departure we reserve the right to cancel the booking after 24 hours.
 Since we incur costs in cancelling your arrangements, you will have to pay the applicable cancellation charges up to the maximum shown below.
 The cancellation charge detailed is calculated on the basis of the total cost payable by the person(s) cancelling excluding insurance premiums and amendment charges which are not refundable in the event of the person(s) to whom they apply cancelling:

 Please note that insurance premiums and amendments charges are not refundable in any circumstances.

-Note: Certain arrangements (such as ‘No Frills’ flight bookings) may not be amended after they have been confirmed and any alteration or cancellation could incur a cancellation charge of up to 100% of that part of the arrangements, in addition to the charge above.
+Note: Certain arrangements (such as “Low Cost” flight bookings, flight upgrades, flights with restrictive ticketing deadlines and non-refundable elements of your booking) may not be amended or transferred after they have been confirmed and any alteration could incur a cancellation charge of up to 100% of that part of the arrangements.

 Where any cancellation reduces the number of full paying party members below the number which the price and/or any concessions agreed for your booking were based, we will recalculate these items and re-invoice you accordingly.
 If the reason for your cancellation is covered under the terms of your insurance policy, you may be able to reclaim these charges.
 We will deduct the cancellation charge(s) from any monies you have already paid to us.